jacastillo302/earnforglance/README.md

 -- Provide producers with powerful insights to make informed decisions before launching their products.

-This document wait reach to explain starkly how the product work technical and functionality as is explain afterwards
+This document aims to clearly explain how the product works, both technically and functionally, as detailed in the following sections.